-Simmons, RA, Mboera, L, Stresman, A, Turner, E, Kramer, R, Drakeley, C, and O'Meara, WP.
-"A Longitudinal Cohort Study of Malaria Exposure and Changing Serostatus in a Malaria Endemic Area of Rural Tanzania."
-Malaria Journal 16, no. 309 (August 2, 2017).
+Simmons, RA, Mboera, L, Miranda, ML, Morris, A, Stresman, G, Turner, EL, Kramer, R, Drakeley, C, and O'Meara, WP.
+"A longitudinal cohort study of malaria exposure and changing serostatus in a malaria endemic area of rural Tanzania."
+Malaria journal 16, no. 1 (August 2, 2017): 309-.
+Full Text

 Miteva, DA, Kramer, RA, Brown, ZS, and Smith, MD.
 "Spatial Patterns of Market Participation and Resource Extraction: Fuelwood Collection in Northern Uganda."
 American Journal of Agricultural Economics 99, no. 4 (July 2017): 1008-1026.
 Full Text